Image: Copyright free stockphoto from Pixabay. No attribution to the author of this website.

 As she turned her face away, she heard him drop his pants.
 She desperately wanted to look, to see him, but it was always dark with Berrick, and she always had to look away.

 The bed groaned and creaked, the mattress sank beneath his weight.
-He smelt of horses and steel.
+He smelt of horse and steel.
 His heat seemed to burn right through her velvet gown, making her sweat.
 She gasped.
 Her heart pounded.
 They had been together a year, and her love for him hadn’t faded.

 ‘Spread your legs,’ he commanded.